kazantseff/LimitlessFi/README.md

 ## Introduction

-[Provide a brief overview of your DeFi protocol.
+[Provide a brife overview of your DeFi protocol.
 Explain its purpose, key features, and benefits.]

 ## Features